 The State of EdTech District Leadership 2022 survey provides a high level sense of what school district leaders tell us is the state of technology in education.
 The 2022 K-12 IT Leadership Survey is our ninth annual survey and was made possible by the Ed-Fi Alliance and CDW-G, conducted in partnership with MCH Data, K12 Insight and AASA.

 Since the education technology profession is constantly evolving, CoSN conducts its survey annually.
-The survey provides valuable information about how education leaders are leveraging technology and paints a picture of potential changes in the field.
 Look to us for your comprehensive overview of technology trends, challenges, and priorities!

 The results of the survey will inform the decisions we make to serve our members going forward.

 - Though cybersecurity is the number one priority for IT Leaders, risks are underestimated.
 For example, only 8% consider their district to be at high risk for a ransomware attack.
 Yet we know districts are a prime target for cyber criminals according to CISA.